aaltsys/doc-newwares/billing/02_calendars.rst

 Activities which are predefined to use calendars include recurring calculations and repeating rates.
 Each account identifier represents a recurring group, and all recurring calculations use service code **1S**.
-Repeating calendars are identified by the group and service code of the corresponding rate record.
+[1]_ Repeating rate calendars are identified by the group and service code of the corresponding rate record.

 A list of active calendars may be displayed according to the service code or the group, and a selection of those calendars may be performed.
 Recurring